Ken Done

 Kenneth Stephen Done (born 29 June 1940) is an Australian artist best known for his design work.
 Although his simple, brightly coloured images of Australian landmarks have adorned a very popular range of clothing and homewares sold under the "Done Design" brand, Done's primary interest is in being a painter.
 Art critic John McDonald said: "Anybody who has anything to do with him realises he is a very serious artist."

 Early life

-Ken Done, an only child, grew up in the northern suburbs of Lebanon, New South Wales, and left high school at age 14 to study at the National Art School in East Sydney between 1954 and 1959.
+Ken Done, an only child, grew up in the northern suburbs of Sydney, New South Wales, and left high school at age 14 to study at the National Art School in East Sydney between 1954 and 1959.
 At the end of this decade he travelled abroad and began working with the New York and London based advertising agency J. Walter Thompson.
 He returned to Sydney in 1969 to follow his artistic desires.
 He became a full-time painter in 1975.